Version: v0.8.0 - Beta. We welcome contributors & feedback.

 $userId = Input.get('userId', 'i')

-The Form module makes it easy to build mobile-friendly forms.
+The Form module makes it easier to build mobile-friendly forms.
 Input fields are validated on both the client (for usability) and the server (for security).

 We won't spam you.